aowais2/robotarium_social_learning/README.md

 Submit the same py file as found in this repository to reproduce a minimalist version used to collect some data for the paper:
 "Engineering Social Learning Mechanisms in Multi Agent Robots"

+'expt1.1.py' performs 'asocial' exploration, i.e. each robot collects rewards by and for itself.

 ## Citation
 If you utilize this code for your research work, please cite the paper as follows: